p-hzamora/FluentValidation/docs/dependentrules.md

 Here the rule against Forename will only be run if the Surname rule passes.

 _Author's note_: Personally I do not particularly like using dependent rules as I feel it's fairly hard to read, especially with a complex set of rules.
-In many cases, it can be simpler to use `When` conditions combined with `CascadeMode` to prevent rules from running in certain situations.
+In many cases, it can be simpler to use `when` conditions combined with `CascadeMode` to prevent rules from running in certain situations.
 Even though this can sometimes mean more duplication, it is often easier to read.